On a Fractional Stochastic Hodgkin-Huxley Model

 \subsection{Control of the solution's paths regularity and applications}

 By Proposition \ref{regularity_fbm}, for every $\alpha\in ]0,H[$, the paths of $\textrm B$ are $\alpha$-H\"older continuous.
-Moreover, by Theorem \ref{existence_uniqueness_rough}, the solution of a rough differential equation inherits the H\"older regularity of its driving signal.
+Moreover, by Theorem \ref{existence_uniqueness_rough}, Proposition \ref{regularity_solution_AN} and Proposition \ref{regularity_solution_DMN}, the solution of a rough differential equation inherits the H\"older regularity of its driving signal.
 So, the H\"older regularity of the paths of $P = (m,h,n)$, and then the regularity of the shape of the paths of $V$, are controlled by the Hurst parameter $H$ of $\textrm B$.
-Roughly speaking, if $H$ is close to $1$, then the paths of $P$ and $V$ are more regular than if $H$ is close to $1/4$.
+Roughly speaking, the more $H$ is close to $1$, the more $P$ and $V$ have regular paths.
 Therefore, to take the fractional Brownian motion as driving signal in Equation (\ref{fractional_HH}) adds a way to control the regularity of the process $P$: the parameter $\sigma$ controls its global regularity and the parameter $H$ controls its local regularity. \\ \\ Neurologists observed that in some types of neuropathies, there is a decrease over time of the regularity of the shape of the membrane potential of a damaged individual nerve fiber recorded several times during the disease (see Tasaki \cite{TASAKI56}).
-Assume that it is related to a perturbation of the dynamic of the ionic currents and let us provide a model to study the degeneracy of damaged nerve fibers over time. \\ \\ Assume that the membrane potential of a damaged individual nerve fiber has been recorded $N\in\mathbb N^*$ times during the disease.
-According with the two facts previously stated in this subsection, for every $k\in\llbracket 1,N\rrbracket$, we suggest to model the $k$-th recording by Equation (\ref{fractional_HH}) with $H = H_k$ where, $(H_1,\dots,H_N)$ is a vector of $]0,1[^N$ such that
+Assume that it is related to a perturbation of the dynamics of the ionic currents and let us provide a model to study the degeneracy of damaged nerve fibers over time. \\ \\ Assume that the membrane potential of a damaged individual nerve fiber has been recorded $N\in\mathbb N^*$ times during the disease.
+According with the two facts previously stated in this subsection, for every $k\in\llbracket 1,N\rrbracket$, we suggest to model the $k$-th recording by Equation (\ref{fractional_HH}) with $H = H_k$, where $(H_1,\dots,H_N)$ is a vector of $]0,1[^N$ such that